 My First Greenhouse

 Our greenhouse plans and designs are modular and built in two foot increments.
-We can customize any size and fit any greenhouse to an existing foundation.
+We can modify any size and fit any greenhouse to an existing foundation.
 We also offer a series of feature sizes such as 8×12 and 12×16 which are popular greenhouse sizes with customers and offer extra savings.
 View our feature greenhouse models here.

 Locate the greenhouse so that 6 hours of sunlight per day is available during winter months.
 Anything less and you may have to supplement with grow lights.
 If possible, align the longest side of your greenhouse to face south.
 This permits the roof to attract the most amount of sunlight during the day.